bash-my-aws/bash-my-aws/README.md

 ===========

-Written to make my life easier, bash-my-aws assists Infrastructure Jockeys using Amazon Web Servives from the command line.
+Written to make my life easier, bash-my-aws assists Infrastructure Jockeys using Amazon Web Services from the command line.

 This project provides easily memorable commands for realtime control of resources in Amazon AWS.
 The goal is to reduce the time between intention and effect.